joemoose/psiops/docs/playing.md

 #### Flashback

-Spend **6 momentum** points to establish that you did something before deployment.
+Spend **8 momentum** points to establish that you did something before undertaking the mission.
 The flashback retroactively adds those preparations to the current mission.
 For example, you might have prepared a weapons cache, forged a document, or arranged a contact at a location.

 ## Modes of Gameplay